Enlarged prostate/BPH/LUTS

 • Minimally invasive treatments: Urolift, Rezum and PAE

-• Surgery: HoLEP, TURP, laser vaporisation (put in links for the surgical treatments)
+• Surgery: HoLEP, Aquablation, TURP, laser vaporisation (put in links for the surgical treatments)

 Generally, prostate enucleation (HoLEP, ThuLEP) is the most effective treatment as it removes more tissue than other procedures so is better at improving urinary symptoms and bladder emptying, it also a quicker recovery than the traditional TURP.
 Some men may prefer a minimally invasive procedure (Rezum, Urolift, PAE) due to lower potential side effects, but they are less good at improving symptoms and bladder emptying compared with HoLEP and TURP.
 Aquablation is another good option that has similar results to TURP but has fewer sexual side effects (such as retrograde ejaculation).